Krisell/deployed-version-laravel/README.md

 The package is configured for automatic discovery, so unless you have other settings, you do not need to manually add the service provider.

 ## Usage
-The package adds a route `/version` which displays the value of the environment-variable VERSION.
+The package by default adds a route `/version` which displays the value of the environment-variable `VERSION`.

 You need to set the value of this variable during your build or deploy process.